tsimeunovic/BerryForms/README.md

 ## About

 Berry Forms is lightweight personal xRM application written using MEAN technologies and [Typescript](http://www.typescriptlang.org/).
 It aims to run on any device that can run MongoDB and Node.js (like Raspberry Pi).
-Client is a small responsive website (~ 170kb on first load) that uses simple rest api to retrieve and persist data.
+Client is a small responsive website (up to 190kb on first load with gzip) that uses simple rest api to retrieve and persist data.

 ## Features